Money Management Program

 Monitoring is an important component in both the Bill Payer and Representative Payee Programs.
 The purpose of this activity is to provide the program with an independent monitoring component which oversees and helps safeguard the client’s financial situation.

-Bill Payer Monitoring is done by a third party on a quarterly basis.
+Monitoring is done by a third party twice a year.
 Through careful review of monthly reports and bank statements, the monitor ensures the needs of the elder are being met and the account is being handled appropriately.
 The monitor sends a report to the Program Coordinator who also reviews the findings.